 A lot of the garages, I see, are used for storage, not cars.
 These big, empty spaces suddenly become filled with as much stuff as can be jammed in them.
 I sometimes drive past houses, with garage doors up, and all I see is stuff!.
 I wonder if those people even know what’s in there!

-The way you enter your home has a HUGE impact on the way you feel the rest of the time you’re there.
+The way you enter your home has a significant impact on the way you feel the rest of the time you’re there.
 It “sets the stage” for the rest of the experience.
 It is essential to “unpack” what you’re coming home to, literally and figuratively.

-I’ve long recognized the importance of being purposeful about CREATING a sanctuary.
-One of the first things I did in my current home was paint the garage a soothing green.
-Above the door, leading to the yard, I hung a sign with the words, “Live Well, Love Often’ Laugh Much”.
+I’ve long recognized the importance of being purposeful about creating a sanctuary.
+One of the first things I did in my current home was to paint the garage a soothing green.
+Above the door leading to the yard, I hung a sign with the words, “Live Well, Love Often’ Laugh Much.”
 This is my “welcome home, Kay!”
 When I pull the car in the garage, at the end of my day, I can sit there and breathe; I can “turn off” the outside world and walk into my Peace Full Home.